Do you know how to use a charcoal chimney starter?

-When it comes to charcoal smokers, grills and BBQs, most people only know one way to light them.
-Dousting the charcoal in lighter fluid, reaching in with a lighter& hoping for the best.
+I used to light my charcoal smokers, grills and BBQs, the same way most people do.
+Dousing the charcoal in lighter fluid, reaching in with a lighter& hope for the best!

-This way has worked (sort of) for years, however, when we use this method we are gambling with the safety of our face, arms and most importantly food.
+This way has worked (sort of) for years, however, when using this method , you are kind of gambling with the safety of our face, arms and most importantly food.

-Thankfully, as time has progressed it has became a lot safer to light your and there have been great advancements in the industry.
+Thankfully, as time has progressed it has became a lot safer to light your grill/smoker, with many great advancements in the industry.

-There is now a safer and quite cheap alternative to using lighter fluid.A charcoal chimney starter.
+The safer and quite cheap alternative to using lighter fluid, is a charcoal chimney starter.
 Even if you don't have the best charcoal smokers out there, all the charcoal chimney starters will work.

 How Your Charcoal Chimney Works (It's Really Quite Simple)